Besakih Temple: Architecture

 also threatened Pura Besakih.
 The lava flows missed the temple complex by mere meters.
-The saving of the temple is regarded by the Balinese people as miraculous, and a signal from the gods that they wished to demonstrate their power but not destroy the monument the Balinese faithful had erected.
+The Balinese people regarded the saving of the temple as miraculous, and a signal from the gods that they wished to demonstrate their power but not destroy the monument the Balinese faithful had erected.

 Festivals

-Each year there are at least seventy festivals held at the complex, since almost every shrine celebrates a yearly anniversary.
+Each year, there are at least 70 festivals held at the complex since almost every shrine celebrates a yearly anniversary.
 This cycle is based on the 210-day Balinese Pawukon calendar year.

-It had been nominated as a World Heritage Site as early as 1995, but was pulled out on 2015.
+It had been nominated as a World Heritage Site as early as 1995 but was pulled out in 2015.

 Visitors

-In 2013, foreign visitors accounted for 84,368 persons (77.2 percent of all visitors), while domestic visitors accounted for 24,853 persons (22.8 percent).
+In 2013, foreign visitors accounted for 84,368 persons (77.2% of all visitors), while domestic visitors accounted for 24,853 persons (22.8%).